Jeremi Wiśniowiecki: Khmelnytsky uprising

+Initial retreat

 Wiśniowiecki fought against the Cossacks again during the Khmelnytsky Uprising in 1648–51.
-He received information about a growing unrest, and began mobilizing his troops, and in early May learned about the Cossack victory at the Battle of Zhovti Vody.
+At the time of the outbreak of the revolt he was staying in Lubny, and he began mobilizing his troops after receiving information about the growing unrest.
+In early May the prince learned about the Cossack victory at the Battle of Zhovti Vody.
 Receiving no orders from Hetmans Mikołaj Potocki and Marcin Kalinowski, he began moving on his own, soon learning about the second Cossack victory at Battle of Korsuń, which meant that his troops (about 6,000 strong) were the only Polish forces in Transdnieper at that moment.
 After taking in the situation, he began retreating towards Chernihiv; his army soon became a focal point for various refugees.
 Passing Chernihiv, he continued through Liubech to Brahin.

+A sworn enemy of the rebels, whom he called "ungrateful rabble", in Liubech Yarema publicly declared that it would be better to die than to live under the rule of "pagans and idlers".
 He continued to Mazyr, Zhytomir, and Pohrebyshche, stopping briefly in Zhytomir for the local sejmik.
-After some skirmishes near Nemyriv, Makhnivka and Starokostiantyniv (Battle of Starokostiantyniv) against the Cossack forces, by July he would arrive near Zbarazh.
+On his way across the region, Wiśniowiecki's troops left a trail of destruction, exacting vengeance on perceived rebel supporters for the murder of Poles and Jews during the uprising.
+During Wiśniowiecki's campaign, people suspected of sympathy to the Cossack insurgents were put on stakes, hanged, beheaded, blinded and had their arms cut off.
+After some skirmishes near Nemyriv, Makhnivka and Starokostiantyniv (Battle of Starokostiantyniv) against the Cossack forces, by July he arrived near Zbarazh, where the Crown Army was gathering at the time.